-- Add the broth and simmer for another 10 minutes
+- Add the broth and bring to a simmer for 10 minutes.

-- Cut the bottom part of the asparagus and cut into small pieces of 2 cm (1 inch),* keep some tips for decoration
+- Cut off the end of the asparagus and then into small pieces of 2 cm (1 inch),* keep some tips for decoration.

-- Add the decoration tip to the soup about 3 minutes and take them out and rinse in cold water about 30 sec to set the color (keep the green vivid) Reserve
+- Add the decoration tips to the soup for 3-4 minutes until al dente.
+Then take them out and rinse them in cold water for 30 seconds (keep the colour vivid).
+Reserve.

-- Add all the asparagus and cook for 5 minutes or until soft (cover the pot, at first,to bring the asparagus to boil faster)
+- Add all the asparagus and cook for 5-6 minutes or until soft.

-- Add a topping of few asparagus tips and slightly cooked cured ham (3 minutes in the oven or on the pan).
+- Add a topping of a few asparagus tips and slightly cooked cured ham (3 minutes in the oven or on the pan).